 Halo - Review Season One

 Halo, the science-fiction military media franchise, has been a behemoth in the video game industry for decades.
-Unfortunately, season one fails to capitalize on its rich material.
-Instead, it presents a tedious and tangled mess.
+Sadly, season one ended up as a tedious and tangled mess.

 Halo is set in the 26th century and features the United Nations Space Command (UNSC), the military wing of the United Earth Government (UEG).
-Amidst humanity's conflict with a theocratic-military coalition of alien races bent on exterminating them, the UNSC grapples with a movement of independence among Earth's colonies—the Insurrectionists.
+As humanity battles a theocratic-military alien alliance determined to annihilate them, the UNSC grapples with a movement of independence among Earth's colonies: the Insurrectionists.

-The narrative kicks off when Master Chief John-177 (played by Pablo Schreiber) stumbles upon a mysterious artifact that not only escalates the war with the Covenant but also triggers unexpected changes in the cybernetically enhanced super-soldier.
-Following a Covenant onslaught that decimates the small Insurrectionists outpost on the planet Madrigal, the SPARTAN experiences visions that make him question his orders, prompting him to go AWOL alongside the sole survivor, Kwan Ha (Yerin Ha).
-The Master Chief soon discovers that the artifact is a fragment of a device capable of unveiling the whereabouts of a massive super-weapon coveted by the Covenant for their religious agenda.
+When Master Chief Petty Officer John-117 (Pablo Schreiber) discovers a mysterious artifact, the war with the Covenant escalates and alters the super-soldier.
+After a Covenant attack wipes out most of the Insurrectionists on Madrigal, the SPARTAN experiences visions that make him question his orders, prompting him to go AWOL alongside the sole survivor, Kwan Ha (Yerin Ha).
+The Master Chief soon learns the artifact is part of a device that can locate a massive superweapon the Covenant wants for religious reasons.

 Lack of clarity

-The logical heart of the show should have been Master Chief John-117—who even I knew to be a character from the video game.
-Thus, when John disregards orders to rescue Kwan Ha, I assumed the series might explore their evolving relationship, akin to a pseudo-parent-child dynamic (similar to the Mandalorian and Grogu).
-However, John unexpectedly abandons Kwan with a SPARTAN deserter, Soren (Bokeem Woodbine).
-Meanwhile, the Covenant entrusts a young human ward named Makee (Charlie Murphy) to infiltrate UNSC forces and retrieve the artifact for her masters.
+The logical heart of the show should have been Master Chief John-117.
+So, when he disregards orders to rescue Kwan Ha, I assumed the series would explore their evolving relationship, akin to a pseudo-parent-child dynamic (similar to the Mandalorian and Grogu).
+However, John abandons Kwan with a SPARTAN deserter called Soren (Bokeem Woodbine).
+Meanwhile, the Covenant sends a young human, Makee, to infiltrate the UNSC and steal the artifact.

 At this point, the narrative splits off into several plot arcs that unfold throughout the season: the quest to unlock the artifact's secrets, Kwan Ha's mission to liberate Madrigal, the Master Chief's increasingly tumultuous relationship with Dr. Catherine Halsey (Natascha McElhone), and the political conflicts within the UNSC.

-While there are sporadic bursts of action scattered throughout the season, they are overshadowed by prolonged periods of character-driven drama.
-Juggling the multiple plotlines proves to be too much for the show, causing it to struggle in effectively developing its characters.
-Consequently, it fails to deliver a well-paced and emotionally engaging story.
-By the end of the season, I didn't care about the characters and what happened to them.
+While there are sporadic bursts of action scattered throughout the season, prolonged periods of character-driven drama overshadow them.
+With so many plotlines to manage, the show struggles to give its characters the development they deserve.
+This results in a story that's poorly paced and emotionally flat.
+At the end of the season, I just didn't care what happened to them.

 Master Chief and the dysfunctional team

-Kai-125 (Kate Kennedy) is just a weird character.
-While she serves as a counterpart to John, especially after they both remove their emotion suppressant pellet.
-Even though I don't particularly like her, her struggles with her newfound emotions are more authentic than John’s, especially her sudden fear during a battle with the Covenant.
+Kai-125 (Kate Kennedy) serves as a counterpart to John, especially after they both remove their emotion suppressant pellet.
+I don't like her, but her new emotions feel more genuine than John's, particularly her panic during that Covenant fight.

 Furthermore, the dynamic within Silver Team feels disjointed, with John and Kai on one side and Riz-028 (Natasha Culzac) and Vannak-134 on the other.
 This lack of cohesion undermines their credibility as a team.
-I was expecting more camaraderie and trust from the core of the SPARTANs, but it fell short.
+I expected more teamwork and trust from the core SPARTANs, but it didn't happen.

 Dr. Halsey: The caricatured mad scientist

 Miranda Keyes (Olive Gray) serves as a foil to her mother, Dr. Halsey’s.
-While both share a common goal of ensuring humanity's survival, Keyes emphasizes the principles of honor and duty instilled by the UNSC, and her father, Captain Jacob Keyes (Danny Sapani).
-Nonetheless, her character appears pretty generic as she tries to step out of her mother's shadow and earn her respect at the same time.
+While both want to ensure humanity's survival, Keyes emphasizes the honor and duty instilled by her father, Captain Jacob Keyes (Danny Sapani).
+However, her character feels somewhat generic in her attempts to escape her mother's influence and win her approval.

 The superfluous Makee